Eben Britton

-Eben Britton (born October 14, 1987) is a former American football offensive tackle who played six seasons in the National Football League (NFL).
-Selected 39th overall in the 2009 NFL Draft, he spent four years with the Jacksonville Jaguars followed by two with the Chicago Bears, last playing football in 2014.
-Britton started 23 games at right tackle, 7 at left guard, and 4 as a sixth eligible lineman, for a total of 34 career starts in 60 games played.
-He played college football at Arizona.
+Eben Britton (born October 14, 1987) is an American former professional football player who was an offensive tackle for six seasons in the National Football League (NFL).
+He played college football for the Arizona Wildcats.
+Selected 39th overall in the 2009 NFL draft, he spent four years with the Jacksonville Jaguars followed by two with the Chicago Bears, last playing football in 2014.
+Britton started 23 games at right tackle, seven at left guard, and four as a sixth eligible lineman, for a total of 34 career starts in 60 games played.

-High school career
+Early life

 Britton attended John Burroughs High School in Burbank, California.
 As a senior in 2004 he was named Foothill League co-Lineman of the Year and was an All-State second-team selection.
 Other recognition included Los Angeles Times All-Region San Fernando Valley, Super Prep All-American, and PrepStar All-West honors.
 Considered a four-star recruit by Rivals.com, Britton was listed as the No. 16 offensive tackle prospect in the nation.

 In addition to playing football, Britton also lettered in basketball and track, setting school records in shot put and discus.